 The bridge to the Astrup Fearnley Museum of Modern Art

 Also located along the waterfront is the Astrup Fearnley Museum of Modern Art.
-I managed to visit this wonderful musuem last March, and I’d probably write another entry for that. 😉 The Astrup Fernly Museum was designed by the Italian architect Renzo Piano, and it houses masterpieces by Andy Warhol, Richard Prince, Robert Gober, Matthew Barney, Cindy Sherman and Bruce Nauman.
-At the eastern end of the waterfront stands the majestic Opera House, home to The Norwegian National Opera and Ballet.
-The national opera theater was designed by Snøhetta and is being operated by the Statsbygg.
-King Harald, along with Scandinavian royalties and leaders, attended the gala opening in 2008.
+I managed to visit this wonderful musuem in March 2015, and I’d probably write another entry for that.
+The Astrup Fernly Museum was designed by the Italian architect Renzo Piano, and it houses masterpieces by Andy Warhol, Richard Prince, Robert Gober, Matthew Barney, Cindy Sherman and Bruce Nauman.

 Oslo Opera House